JerezM/Spring-Boot-Practice/README.md

 # Spring-Boot-Practice-1
-This repo was used to practice and show the code that I implement when I was doing different courses by [Amigoscode](https://amigoscode.com)
+This repo is used to practice and show the code that I implement by doing different courses provided by [Amigoscode](https://amigoscode.com)